EntingHsiao/Stock_trading_with_ML/README.md

 * marketsimcode.py: The code is used in ManualStrategy, StrategyLearner, experiment1, experiment2 to compute the portfolio values for generating metrics and charts.

-* testproject.py: This is an entry point to test all the codes against the report and it will output all necessary charts and statistics for your report.

 * RTLearner.py: The code is called in StrategyLearner to train and test the model.
 It is the base learner used in BagLearner.py

 * BagLearner.py: The code is called in StrategyLearner to train and test the model.